0xNoport/CTF-writeups/tryhackme/Brainpan1/README.md

 ```
 /usr/share/metasploit-framework/tools/exploit/pattern_offset.rb -l 3000 -q 35724134
 ```
-This outputs the amount of characters that a user has to input, till the EIP is overwritten.
+This outputs the amount of characters that a user has to input, till the EIP is overwritten, which is 524 in this case.